C.J. Hendry & Associates, Inc.

 Our office hours are 9:00 a.m. to 7:00 p.m.
 Monday through Thursday and 12 noon to 6 pm on Fridays.
 On Saturdays when there is no office coverage, clients are to remain in the waiting room until their counselor greets them.
 Any co-pays or balances due are given directly to their counselor.
-Ginger Martin is our Office Manager, Emily Lopez is our day-time Administrative Assistant and Credentialing Officer and Melinda Gray is our Afternoon/Evening Administrative Assistant.
+Ginger Martin is our Office Manager, Melinda Gray is our Afternoon/Evening Administrative Assistant and Becky Koduru is our Friday Administrative Assistant.

 INSURANCE AND BILLING